01mf02/jq-lang-spec/semantics.md

 The update operation "$f \update g$" attempts to first obtain the paths of all values returned by $f$, then for each path, it replaces the value at the path by $g$ applied to it.
-Note that $f$ is not allowed to produce new values; it may only return paths.
+Note that $f$ may not produce new values; it may only return parts of its input.

 ::: {.example #ex:arr-update}
   Consider the input value $[[1, 2], [3, 4]]$.